openhab/openhab-python/MIGRATION.md

 logging.info("Testmessage")
 ```

+for more details can be found in [logging readme](https://github.com/HolgerHees/openhab-python?tab=readme-ov-file#logging)

 ### Rules

 The @rule decorator can be used unchanged.
 The name as a first attribute is completly optional.
 If not provided, the class or function name is used as the rule name.